 Sensory Processing Disorder Gift Guide: Gifts to Get kids Moving… in Appropriate Ways

 I am a huge advocate of getting all kids outdoors, not just children who struggle with sensory stuff.
 Nature has been scientifically proven to make people happier and calmer.
 I love the book Last Child in the Woods by Richard Louv and I recommend it often.
 That said, sometimes it can be hard to get outdoors.
 Last winter, for example, we had a major home renovation that rendered much of our yard unsafe.
-In addition, we had epic snowfall totals and my children were sick all of the time.
+Also, we had epic snowfall totals and my children were sick all of the time.
 It was, by far, our worst winter ever.
 I felt like the universe was against us, as if I was trapped inside the house.
 It made everyone crabby and we were so thankful when spring appeared here in New England.
 I keep joking that I have a form of PTSD from last winter.
 Honestly, in my 37-years on this planet, I’ve never complained about New England winters.
 I choose to live here, but last winter almost did me in.

 This year, I’m ready for winter.
 I intend to be outdoors as much as possible, as in past winters, but if the universe decides to fight me again, I am prepared.
 I have gathered all of our sensory-friendly activities, plus a radio, in one section of our basement and we will get adequate exercise come hell or high water.
 If winter starts to get us down, we’re going to take to the basement to dance, wiggle, jump, and move to the music!
 Today, I’m sharing some of those activities with you all, so that you can survive winter too!

 Our occupational therapist recommended this trampoline and it has been such a wonderful addition to our home.
 Certainly, it helps Leo when he has too much energy, and especially on days when the weather is not cooperating, but it makes my other two kiddos happy, too.
 And, I’m not going to lie: I love it, too.
-In fact, a friend of mine just gave me another trampoline that her children have outgrown so now we will have dueling trampolines in our basement.
+A friend of mine just gave me another trampoline that her children have outgrown so now we will have dueling trampolines in our basement.
 That will cut down on bickering and increase exercise!

 We were given this as a gift several years ago and my kids love it.
 When Leo was in occupational therapy, his therapist recommended this toy, too!
 This pogo jumper is safe to use indoors.
 It won’t damage your floors, but it will give kids the vestibular input that they crave.
 Full disclosure from a mom with her own sensory issues: it does squeak, but it’s not terrible!